wuyichen24/coding-interview/docs/problems/other/Predict_Winner.md

 - Leetcode (486): [Predict the Winner](https://leetcode.com/problems/predict-the-winner/)

 ## Problem
-You are given an integer array nums.
+You are given an integer array `nums`.
 Two players are playing a game with this array: player 1 and player 2.

 Player 1 and player 2 take turns, with player 1 starting first.
 Both players start the game with a score of 0.
 At each turn, the player takes one of the numbers from either end of the array (i.e., `nums[0]` or `nums[nums.length - 1]`) which reduces the size of the array by 1.
 The player adds the chosen number to their score.
 The game ends when there are no more elements in the array.